 - Difficulty with bladder/bowel functions

-A West Virginia Spinal Cord Injury Lawyer Can Help You Recover
+A Charleston Spinal Cord Injury Lawyer Can Help You Recover

 A constant worry people have when they have been injured by someone else’s neglect or wrongdoings is if they can afford to retain a professional lawyer to represent their claim.
 At DiPiero Simmons McGinley & Bastress, PLLC, we do not charge our personal injury clients any money upfront.
 We operate using contingency fees.
 This means that we only obtain a fee out of a successful settlement.
 If your case doesn’t succeed, you owe us nothing.